 The Director’s background.

 My Ph.D. was performed in the Dept. of Biochemistry at the University of Sheffield in England.
 I have had staff positions in New York, Colorado, Kings College London, St Bartholomew’s Medical College and the University of Manchester.
 I chose to work at St Boniface Research Centre because it is a superb institute that compares favourably with my past places of work.
 In many respects, St. Boniface Hospital Research is superior in that it allows researchers to focus fully on what they do best – perform experiments to identify cures for disease.

 Specific interests of the group.

 Dr. Paul Fernyhough is focused on the impact of diabetes on neuron function in the central nervous system (CNS) and peripheral nervous system (PNS).
 Recent studies show that the severity of Alzheimer’s Disease is increased in patients with diabetes and animal studies support an interaction between the diabetic state and Alzheimer’s Disease at the intracellular level.
 We are particularly interested in the role of insulin signalling in neurons and its role in controlling neuronal metabolism.

 Dr. Gordon Glazner is studying mechanisms of neuronal death in Alzheimer’s Disease.
-His group study the role of key transcription factors, such as NF-kappaB, in the neuronal response to insult.
+His group studies the role of key transcription factors, such as NF-kappaB, in the neuronal response to insult.
 Neuronal signalling pathways affected by amyloid-beta treatment are being investigated with a central element affecting calcium homeostasis within the neuron.

 Dr. Benedict C. Albensi is studying mechanisms of altered synaptic plasticity that lead to memory impairments.
 He is especially interested in the role that excitotoxicity and excessive levels of calcium play in memory deficits.